sonicrings66/gemini-mcp/README.md

 taskkill /F /IM node.exe
 ```

-- In CI the workflow kills the server automatically (see `.github/workflows/mcp-smoke.yml`).
+- In CI the smoke workflow kills the server automatically (see `.github/workflows/mcp-smoke.yml`).

 3. From the project root, register the server with Gemini (project scope):